Congratulations to Alicia who submitted the winning essay for our Women Do Recover Award of Education.

 Westminster House Douglas College Award Essay 2019

 When I was younger, I had so many goals and aspirations.
 Anything I did I gave it 110 percent.
 I was a track athlete winning various ribbons and metals for both cross country and long jump.
 Academically I was an A to B student with the occasional C+.
-I won an award for a speech I gave and also for a short story I wrote in grade 10.
+I won an award for a speech I gave and also for a short essay I wrote in grade 10.
 When I wasn’t in school, you could find me riding around the neighbourhood on my bike or swinging on the swings at the park.
 I loved being outdoors, and while other girls were out chasing boys, I was out chasing frogs.
 I had such a zest for life which was evident by the permanent smile etched on my face.
 When I was fifteen years old my home life came crashing down, and within a night everything changed.
 Laughs were replaced with screams, and our once happy family fell apart.
 I had no idea how to cope with what was going on, so I began to drink to numb out my reality.

 Things progressively got worse, and in grade 10 I had to leave home.
 Life got really hard after that.
 It was a constant struggle just to get through the days.
 I would go to high school then take a bus directly from there and work until the late hours of the night then bus home wake up and do it all over again.
 I can remember feeling completely exhausted.
 During this time, I was introduced to my first DOC which would turn my world upside down.
 Even though it gave me the burst of energy I needed to get through the days it came with a toll.
 My grades slipped even more, and my physical appearance began to transform.
 I was a hundred pounds soaking wet and dark bags took full-time residency underneath my eyes.
 My grades started to drop, and I stopped showing up to class.
 The times I was there I’d be hiding behind a book sleeping or not paying attention because I was too worried people knew I was on drugs.
 Work and parting took priority to my sports teams, so I dropped out of all my extracurricular activities.